Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-Today we travel to the ancient city of Plovdiv, situated in the Plain of Thrace.
-Plovdiv was formerly known as Pulpudeva until Philip II of Macedon's weary horse collapsed under him here at the edge of the Thracian plain in AD 342.
-Since that was surely an omen, he built Philippolis on the site in the horse's honour.
-Later the Romans renamed it Trimontium -- the City on Three Hills.
-For five centuries, under Turkish rule when it was known as Philibe, it suffered much devastation.
-Today it is a city of great charm, with legacies of a hectic past.
+We travel to ancient Plovdiv, situated in the Plain of Thrace, where history unfolds in layers across three dramatic hills.
+Plovdiv was formerly known as Pulpudeva until Philip II of Macedon's weary horse collapsed beneath him at the edge of the Thracian plain in 342 BC.
+Taking this as an omen, he built Philippolis on the site in his horse's honour.
+Later Romans renamed it Trimontium – the City on Three Hills – while five centuries of Turkish rule (when it was known as Philibe) brought significant changes to its character.

 Included Meal(s): Breakfast and Dinner

-After a tour of the museum we continue on to Veliko Tarnovo, once the capital of Bulgaria (1185-1396) and still showing the remains of its past glory -- fortress walls and palaces perched among the steep cliffs of the Yantra Gorge.
-Clinging to the crags that rise above the River Yantra, this capital of the second Bulgarian Kingdom of the Middle Ages is one of the country's most picturesque sites.
-It rises on three main hills: fortified Tsarevets; Trapezitsa, where boyars lived; and Sveta Gora, then the centre of a scholarly monastery, now a university site.
+We arrive in Veliko Tarnovo, once Bulgaria's capital (1185-1396) and still displaying remains of its past glory through fortress walls and palaces perched among steep cliffs of the Yantra Gorge.
+This capital of the Second Bulgarian Kingdom rises on three main hills: fortified Tsarevets; Trapezitsa, where boyars lived; and Sveta Gora, once a scholarly monastery centre, now a university site.

 Included Meal(s): Breakfast and Dinner